RaviKumar-3287/HexadAssignment/Readme.txt

 	write it down to the RDBMS

-requirements.txt: is the file containing the dependencies list to be installed. start.sh:is the driver program which will install all the dependencies mentioned in the above requirement file, set up the env and
+requirements.txt: 	contains the dependencies list to be installed. start.sh:		driver program which will install all the dependencies mentioned in the above requirement file, set up the env and
-		 triggers the execution of python code. main.py: is the python code to download and process json file. constant.py: contains the classes for path variables, tablenames, DB variables, sql queries. db_credentials.txt: contains the DB variables.
+	 		triggers the execution of python code. main.py: 		python code to download and process json file. constant.py: 		contains the classes for path variables, tablenames, DB variables, sql queries. db_credentials.txt: 	contains the DB variables.